-Hotel BlaBla is located in the historic centre, between Market and Sand, between Noordzandstraat and Zuidzandstraat.
+Hotel BlaBla is located in the historic center, between Market and Sand, between Noordzandstraat and Zuidzandstraat.
 A unique and tranquil location in the bustling part of the city.
 All rooms are fully renovated with new bathrooms

-with shower, sink and toilet.
+with shower, sink, and toilet.
 There is free Internet – wireless LAN in all rooms and flat screen TV.
 They also have a lovely courtyard terrace.

 CREDITS: HOTEL DU DRAGON